TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 48/Isaiah 48.12.md

 ---

-Hearken unto me, O Jacob, and Israel my called: I am he; I am the first, I also am the last.
+"Listen to me, O Jacob, and Israel my called: I am he; I am the first, I also am the last.